Head-on collisions of $\ell$-boson stars: Code validation

-To evaluate the evolution of the small constraint violations induced by the initial data superposition of the two boson star solutions and test for convergence, we have analysed the Hamiltonian and momentum constrain together with some of the analysis quantities and GW outputs using three different resolutions.
-The coarsest level in the low resolution case is set to $\{\Delta x,\Delta y,\Delta z\}=20$, while for the medium and high resolutions we have $\{\Delta x,\Delta y,\Delta z\}=\sqrt{2}\ 10$, $\{\Delta x,\Delta y,\Delta z\}=10$, respectively.
+To evaluate the evolution of the small constraint violations induced by the initial data superposition of the two boson star solutions and test for convergence, we have analyzed the Hamiltonian and momentum constraint together with some of the analysis quantities and GW outputs using three different resolutions.
+The coarsest level in the low resolution case is set to $\mu\{\Delta x,\Delta y,\Delta z\}=20$, while for the medium and high resolutions we have $\mu\{\Delta x,\Delta y,\Delta z\}=\sqrt{2}\ 10$, $\mu\{\Delta x,\Delta y,\Delta z\}=10$, respectively.
 In the medium and low resolutions we have placed six refinement levels with the same spatial distribution as in the high resolution case (which is the one used in this work) described in section \ref{sec:evolution}.
-To illustrate this, in Fig.~\ref{fig:GW_convergence} we have plotted the gravitational waveform of CHl1A, which converges.
+In Fig.~\ref{fig:GW_convergence} we have plotted the gravitational waveform of CHl1A, which converges.
+The left and the bottom panels of Fig.~\ref{fig:ham_l2} show that the Hamiltonian constraint also converges with resolution.
+The momentum constrains have been corroborated to be consistent with zero at $t=0$, and later in the evolution the three components converge with increasing resolution, as expected.
+At the middle panel of Fig.~\ref{fig:GW_convergence} the differences between the gravitational signal at different resolutions are given, this helps to establish convergence of the GW and also gives an estimate of $1\times10^{-3}$ for the relative difference when comparing the high and the medium resolutions.
+Finally, we have generated GW output at different radii in order to check consistency and accuracy of the results; the bottom panels of Fig.~\ref{fig:GW_convergence} show that $\Psi_4^{2,2}$ and $\Psi_4^{2,0}$ overlap when properly rescaled by the factor $1/r$.
+The extraction surfaces are therefore within the ``wave-zone''.